particle-iot/docs/src/content/getting-started/cloud/location.md

 Device Vitals can be used to generate an approximate location of the device and is available on cellular, Wi-Fi, and Ethernet devices.
 On non-cellular devices, Device Vitals geolocation uses
 IP-address geolocation, so the location will not be precise.

-On Sandbox and Basic plans, the Device Vitals location is updated one per week.
+On Sandbox and Basic plans, the Device Vitals location is updated once per week.
 On Enterprise plans, the location is updated on all Device Vitals updates.

 ### loc events (other than Tracker)